lsst-ts/tssw_developer_guide/doc/guidelines/language/python.rst

 *  See :ref:`documentation-guide` for information on how to write and publish package documentation.
 *  See :ref:`Versioning` for information on how to version your packages.
 *  See :ref:`reporting-xml-release-work` for information on how to update CSCs interfaces.
+* See :ref:`pre-commit` for more information on the pre-commit tool.